Dnawrkshp/ty-1-tools/resource-manager/README.md

 ### Installation
 1. Open [resource-manager solution](resource-manager.sln)
 2. Build the project under the Release configuration
-3. Copy the output dll into the directory of your Ty the Tasmanian Tiger installation
+3. Copy the output DLL into the directory of your Ty the Tasmanian Tiger installation

 ### Debugging
 1. Set the Windows system environment variable `TY_1_DIR` to the path of your Ty installation